- Dwarf Japanese Red Maple Bonsai

 Japanese maple trees are easy to take care of.
 However, due to their deciduous nature, we recommend them for intermediate and advanced enthusiasts.

-During the warmer months, leaf burn may occur for this species of maple.
+During the warmer months, leaf scorch may occur for this species of maple if exposed to Heat, Dry Winds, Water Quality - High (Alkaline) pH of water (over 6.5), and Salt.
 Trees may arrive with some leaf burn which is a normal process of growth and leaf rotation.
+The bonsai can be defoliated during the summer months for desired foliage.
+Pot may vary depending on availability.
+Bonsai tree shape may vary from shown.

 |The success of your bonsai depends on a variety of factors, most notably watering and light.
 Below are some species specific guidelines to follow that will help ensure that your bonsai will stay healthy and happy. |